DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         .
     </p>
     <p>
-        You’ll need to override this method.
+        You'll need to override this method.
     </p>
     <p>
         Go to